bbakalov/php_telegram_bot_notification/README.md

 > Save it, we will use it in env configuration section

 - Start bot chatting
-> Go to Telegram.
-Copy the name of the bot (that you set during bot creating) to the search field and start bot chatting.
+> Go to Telegram and copy the name of the bot (that you set during bot creating) to the search field and start bot chatting.
 >
 > Write anything to the bot